mczubak2/daietto/wp-content/plugins/webp-converter-for-media/readme.txt

 When adding a thread, follow these steps and reply to each of them:

 **1.** Do you have any error on the plugin settings page?
-Enter error codes.
-Have you consulted your server administrator or developer?
+Please read [this thread](https://wordpress.org/support/topic/server-configuration-error-what-to-do/) if you have any errors.

 **2.** URL of your website.
 If your site is not publicly available, add it to test environment.